Pets are Allowed in Limited Areas in Everglades National Park

-Pets often come with us to share in leisure time.
-There are trails and areas of the park accessible to pets and service animals.
-Due to the concern for wildlife management issues, Everglades National Park’s regulation allows the closing of an area to the use of pets and service animals if it is determined that these pose a direct threat to the health or safety of people or wildlife.
+Due to the concern for wildlife management issues, Everglades' regulation allows the closing of an area to the use of pets and service animals, if it is determined that these pose a direct threat to the health or safety of people or wildlife.

-For additional information call 305-242-7700 or read the Everglades Compendium listing current park-wide laws and policies.
+For additional information call the general park information phone 305-242-7700 or read the Everglades Compendium listing current park-wide laws and policies.